Mostafa1Jamal1/alx-low_level_programming/0x08-recursion/README.md

 1-print_rev_recursion.c > is a source code for a function that prints a string in reverse.
 - Prototype: void _print_rev_recursion(char *s);

+2-strlen_recursion.c > is a source code for a function that returns the length of a string.
+- Prototype: int _strlen_recursion(char *s);